Home » “Unnecessary” Thank You Emails?

 I’ve been on the receiving end of many thank-you emails, and not once was I annoyed.
 They always make me smile.
 So, why the angst for some?

-Here is a portion of an email received by a thank you, protester, in this case for a slightly different reason than what you would think:
+Here is a portion of an email received by a thank you protester, in this case for a slightly different reason than what you would think:

 Hmmm… “Junk up” their inbox with too many “Thanks”?
 Correlating junk email with an expression of gratitude never crossed my mind.
 How about you?
-Regardless of the topic or sentiment, apparently, a one-word email requiring their time (in seconds) to view is an annoyance.

-If you’ve read what I write on this topic, you know I encourage responding to every email in a prompt manner.
-But I also state that discretion comes into play.
-As in, if you know the other side would want to know you have read their email, then by all means, reply with a “Thank You.”
-However, I don’t believe that is necessary for every email received.
+If you know the other side wants to know you have read their email, then by all means, reply with a “Thank You.”
+However, I don’t believe that is necessary for every single email received.

-In this case, the recipient feels it is not about showing sincere gratitude but a coworker acknowledging their emails.
-My first thought is that of all the things I see in the hundreds of emails I go through every day, this is what drives you crazy.
+My first thought is that of all the things I see in the volume of emails I go through daily, this is what drives you crazy?
 Why not just hit the Delete button and go on to the next email?

 Accept Gratitude When Offered